 (ii) For traditional business in Taiwan, the economic scenarios used to calculate the half year 2007 EEV basis results continue to reflect the assumption of a phased progression of the bond yields from the current rates applying to the assets held to the long-term expected rates.
-The projections assume that in the average scenario, the current bond yields of around 2.5% trend towards 5.5% at 31 December 2013 (half year 2006: 2% towards 5.5% at 31 December 2012, full year 2006: 2% towards 5.5% at 31 December 2013).
+The projections assume that in the average scenario, the current bond yields of around 2.5 per cent trend towards 5.5 per cent at 31 December 2013 (half year 2006: 2 per cent towards 5.5 per cent at 31 December 2013, full year 2006: 2 per cent at 31 December 2013).